ssinhaleite/machine-learning-projects/code-submission/README!!!!!!.txt

-THE FINAL ZIP SHOULD BE GENERATED WITH THE FILES INSIDE THE FOLDER MLP2_MACHINE SEARCHING.
+THE FINAL ZIP SHOULD BE GENERATED WITH THE FILES INSIDE THE FOLDER MLPx_MACHINESEARCHING.
 IF WE DO NOT DO THIS, THE ZIP WILL NOT GET A PASS FROM CHECKSUB.PY

-Dear students,
+The script is inside mlp folder.

-After the experiences with the code submission for MLP1 we have made efforts to improve the code submission process.
+MLPx code submission (x = 1,2,3)

 The lines marked with (!) are essential for a successful submission.